andrew1980uk/jeklayback/betstar.md

   - point: a betstar good point

 badpoints:
-  - point: a website
-  - point: a website

 ---
 Betstar (Eskander's Betstar) established in 2007,[1] is an Australian Corporate Bookmaking firm that are based and established within Melbourne and Darwin.